letmein-vr/STALKER2-UEVR/README.md

 ## **⚠️ IMPORTANT ⚠️**

-STRALKER 2 STEAM VERSION 1.6 REQUIRED!
+STALKER 2 STEAM VERSION 1.6 REQUIRED!
 UEVR will crash on any later version of the game!

 LATEST UEVR NIGHTLY REQUIRED!